userver-framework/userver/scripts/docs/en/userver/roadmap_and_changelog.md

 * ✓ LISTEN/NOTIFY support for PostgreSQL
 * ✓ New landing page for the website
 * ✓ Significantly reduce network data transmission for PostgreSQL
+* ✓ Support `install` in CMake.
-* Implement middlewares for HTTP server.
+* ✓ Implement middlewares for HTTP server.
-* Move most of the HTTP server functionality to middlewares.
+* ✓ Move most of the HTTP server functionality to middlewares.
-* Document middlewares/plugins for HTTP client.
+* ✓ Document middlewares/plugins for HTTP client.
 * Codegen parsers and serializers by JSON schema
-* Support `install` in CMake.
 * Add YDB driver.
 * Add retry budget or retry circuit breaker for clients.
 * Add web interface to the [uservice-dynconf](https://github.com/userver-framework/uservice-dynconf)